 Under certain defined circumstances final-year undergraduate students may appeal against the award of a particular degree class, or if they have not been awarded a qualification (with no further right of resit).
 You are required to complete a form if you wish to appeal.
-This form, which includes contact details for advice on appeal procedures, is available here in Word format. *This form is for final-year students only*.
+This form, which includes the conditions relating to appeals and contact details for seeking advice on making an appeal, is available here in Word format. *This form is for final-year students only*.
 Appeals from final-year students against degree classification are administered by the Examinations Section of the Academic Office.

 First-year and intermediate-year undergraduate students have the right to appeal only against a decision that they be required to withdraw from their course of study, and then only if they are in possession of relevant evidence which was not available to the Board of Examiners when its decision was reached and can provide good reason for not having made the Board of Examiners aware of this evidence previously.
 An appeal will not be considered if both the Chair of the Board of Examiners and the Chair of the Appeals Committee consider that no such relevant evidence has been presented by the student.
 Please refer to the appropriate section of Regulation 8 for your degree in the University Calendar (University Regulations) for further information.
 You are required to complete a form if you wish to appeal.
 This form, which includes contact details for advice on appeal procedures, is available here. *This form is for first-year and intermediate-year students only*.
 Appeals by first- and intermediate-year students under Regulation 8 are administered by the Faculty Secretariat of the appropriate Faculty Board (please see the appeal form for further details and faculty contacts).